 Compounding matters is the layout of EPCOT.
 If playing Theme Park Tycoon with the goal of maximizing walking distances, for who knows what reason, you’d drop EPCOT’s marquee attractions exactly where they are.
 This is not a huge deal when you’re taking a linear approach to the park, but it can become a serious issue with Lightning Lane return times, which can necessitate considerable criss-crossing and backtracking.

 Depending upon your walking speed and actual wait times, you might actually waste more time with Genie+ than it’s worth at EPCOT.
 This is very much a ‘your mileage may vary’ thing–both literally and figuratively–so we are far less inclined to write off Genie+ across the board at EPCOT.
 We’ve determined that it’s not for us except in select circumstances, but it may work out far better for you.
+This is especially the case now that per-park pricing often puts EPCOT at $18, which is arguably a “discount” as compared to moderately busy days in the past.

 Able to Stay Late – As indicated above, Genie+ is not all that necessary if you stay past the afternoon at Animal Kingdom.
 The same is also true at Disney’s Hollywood Studios.
 We expected the tides to turn on this strategy with the return of Fantasmic, but we’ve field-tested strategy about a half-dozen times since then, and it still works about the same as before.
 (It’s almost inexplicable the crowd patterns haven’t shifted at DHS.)